fanat503/Holographic-attention/README.md

 I tested this hypothesis on a 100M parameter scale, training for 0.5B tokens on the FineWeb-Edu dataset.
 The results indicate a notable structural shift in how the model learns:

-* **The Induction Crossover:** The phase-modulated model initially tracks the baseline but experiences a much sharper phase transition around Step 5000.
+* **The Induction crossover:** The phase-modulated model initially tracks the baseline but experiences a much sharper phase transition around Step 5000.
 Ultimately, it achieves an induction score **2.7x higher** than the matched baseline.
 * **Attention Sharpness:** The holographic runs consistently show lower attention entropy, suggesting the formation of more specialized and sparse attention circuits.
 * **Optimization Signal:** The learned `Phase Norm` grew steadily from 0.0 to 4.0, confirming that the optimizer actively relies on the phase mechanism to minimize loss.